allbertuu/weather-wiz/README.md

 # Weather location React APP 🌦

 This is a project of the course by OneBitCode, focused in API consuming.
+> I spent: 6 hours (without count the breaks) to finish this project

 ## Table of contents